drone/docs/setup.rst

 Configure
 ---------

-First you need to enable one of the OAuth services using then you will bea able to login as admin and add other authorized users if you have disabled open registration.
+First you need to enable one of the OAuth services in ```config.toml``` or using ENV variables.
+Then you will be able to login as admin and add other authorized users if you have disabled open registration.